Pol-Demotions

 PROCEDURES

-2. Following a referral by the Human Resources Department and a preliminary interview with the employing department to determine the appropriateness of their qualifications and their interest in the duties, responsibilities, and working conditions associated with the new position, employees should notify their supervisor of interest in a specific opportunity.
+2. Following a preliminary interview with the employing department to determine the appropriateness of their qualifications and their interest in the duties, responsibilities, and working conditions associated with the new position, employees should notify their supervisor of interest in a specific opportunity.
 All applications shall be considered confidential by the Human Resources Department until the applicant has been determined to be a finalist for a position.
 At this time, the employee must inform his or her supervisor of the interest in another position.

-3. The final decision for accepting or rejecting a particular applicant is made by the supervisor/department head as indicated in PeopleSoft, and is subject to review by Human Resources Department to assure compliance with affirmative action requirements.
+3. The final decision for accepting or rejecting a particular applicant is made by the supervisor/department head as indicated in Workday, and is subject to review by Human Resources Department to ensure consistency with university hiring policies and applicable employment regulations.

 4. Human Resources Department will be responsible for promptly notifying applicants of decisions regarding employment.